glmack/dsc-1-05-02-introduction-summary-seattle-ds-career-040119/README.md

 ### SQL in Pandas

-Finally we'll look at how you can use SQL statements right within a Pandas DataFrame, making it not just a tool to retrive data, but also one you can use to operate on data within a DataFrame - whatever the original source might have been.
+Finally we'll look at how you can use SQL statements within a Pandas DataFrame, making it not just a tool to retrive data, but also one you can use to operate on data within a DataFrame - whatever the original source might have been.

 ## Summary